Nexus International School (Singapore) Learners Present Nexwell Well-Being App For Peers

-(MENAFN- Media OutReach Newswire) Nexus International School (Singapore) learners have developed a well-being app to provide their peers with continuous access to mental health support.
-SINGAPORE - Media OutReach Newswire - 20 February 2024 - Learners at Nexus International School (Singapore) have unveiled "Nexwell," a well-being app offering their peers access to 24/7 mental health tools, guidance and resources.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 20 February 2024 - Learners at Nexus International School (Singapore) have unveiled "Nexwell," a well-being app offering their peers access to 24/7 mental health tools, guidance and resources.
 Developed over six months, this project exemplifies Nexus' focus on real-world learning and innovative education .
 Now in its testing phase, Nexwell is being refined for optimal user functionality.

 Nexus learners developed a well-being app to provide their peers with continuous access to mental health support.